ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 to the following vulnerabilities:

-HTTPS clients can be attacked without risk of detection if they do not participate in any of the three mechanisms (or any other, unspecified mechanisms).
+HTTPS clients can be attacked without risk of detection if they do not participate in any of the three mechanisms.

 HTTPS clients are afforded the greatest chance of detecting an attack when they either participate in both SCT Feedback and STH Pollination